kope-kope/StormGdocs/api.md

   # Market Information
   ***

-  Dart Invest's market information API provides market data from the Nigerian Stock Exchange to your investors get e.g top gainers, top losers, market news, list of all symbols and their prices.
+  Dart Invest's market information API endpoints provides market data from the Nigerian Stock Exchange to your investors get e.g top gainers, top losers, market news, list of all symbols and their prices.

   ## Top Gainers
   ***